OfficialOpsly/Opsly/components/landing-page/README.md

-# Automatic Landing Page Component
+# Opsly Landing Page Component

-This is a modular landing page component for the Automatic website.
+This is a modular landing page component for the Opsly website.
 It's designed to be easily imported and used in any Next.js application.

 ## Quick Integration